frederic-perez/AmE-dictionary/data/dictionary.md

 __patronizing__ _adj_ :two::hammer:
 __patronymic__ _adj, n_ :two::hammer:
 __patsy__ _n_ :three::smiling_imp: /PAT-see/ One who is easily taken advantage of, by being deceived, unfairly blamed, or ridiculed.
-__patter__
+__patter__ _v_ :two: Plausible glib talk (especially useful to a salesperson). _Syn_ line of gab, spiel
 __pattern__ _vt_ :four: __1__ (often foll by: _after_ or _on_) To model. _Patterned after the Olympic Games, the Pan American Games are held every four years._ __2__ To arrange as or decorate with a pattern.
 __patterned__ _adj_ _A patterned background._
 __patterning__ _n_ _Graphics-oriented brainstorming techniques: mind mapping, clustering, patterning, webbing, and fish boning._
-__patty__ _n_ :four::hammer: (patties) _Two beef patties topped with knockwurst._ _Falafel patties._ _Organic grass-fed hamburger patties._ _Fine art patties._
+__patty__ _n_ :five::hammer: (patties) _Two beef patties topped with knockwurst._ _Falafel patties._ _Organic grass-fed hamburger patties._ _Fine art patties._
 __patty-cake__ _n_ _They can play patty-cake._
-__paucity__ _n_ :eight: /PAW-suh-tee/ The word paucity means not enough of something.
+__paucity__ _n_ :nine: /PAW-suh-tee/ Smallness of number; fewness. _Syn_ dearth The word paucity means not enough of something.
 If you’ve got a paucity of good cheer, for example, you’d better cheer up!
 One good way to remember the meaning of paucity is that it’s a bit like pauper, as in The Prince and the Pauper.
 The prince had too much money, and the pauper had a paucity.
 There are a lot of words that mean “little” or “small,” but paucity is used when you mean specifically “not enough” or “too little.” _Syn_ dearth _People in LA don’t understand how New Yorkers can live with such a paucity of space._ _She was made late by broken trains in Brooklyn and a paucity of taxis._ _There was a paucity of detail in the report._
 __Paulistano__
 __paunch__ _n_ :two: A protruding abdomen. _Syn_ belly
 __paunchy__ _adj_
+__pauperism__ _n_ A state of extreme poverty or destitution. _Syn_ indigence, penury, need
 __pavers__ _n_
 __pavilion__ _n_ :four::hammer:
 __paving stones__